 So what causes the rupture of this demi-godly tendon?
 What are the symptoms?
 How can it be treated?
 Is there a way to prevent it?
 Read on to find out!

-What is the Cause of Achilles Tendinitis
+The Cause of Achilles Tendinitis

 As is the case with all tendon or muscular injuries, overuse is usually the cause.
 High impact workouts that activate the tendon, such as running or jumping, can cause it as well.
-And high-intensity Achilles-pushing sports, especially when done repeatedly, put one at risk too.
+And high intensity Achilles-pushing sports, especially when done repeatedly, put one at risk too.

 It’s not unusual for avid runners and professional athletes to literally run into this problem.
 But you know who else is highly susceptible to Achilles tendinitis?
 Middle-aged folks who hit the tennis courts on the weekends.
 Really, anything involving quick bursts of ankle movement can make the Achilles suddenly “explode”.`